 Getting Started - Attaching Your Sensor to the Adhesive Bracket

-The increased size of the iPad Pro 12.9" makes it physically too large to adapt our existing (anodized aluminum latch) bracket design.
+The increased size of the iPad Pro 12.9" makes it physically too large to adapt to our existing (anodized aluminum latch) bracket design.
 The length allows too much flex in the bracket and makes it difficult to retain the camera/sensor alignment required.

 For this reason, we designed this new adhesive bracket for 12.9-inch iPad Pro series to be strong enough to maintain the precise alignment of the Structure Sensor and iPad cameras, while light enough to attach with only the double-sided adhesive tape.